Mk-0-wan/alx-higher_level_programming/0x00-python-hello_world/README.md

 # 0x00-python-hello_world ☕
 * Simple concepts that help one to understand how python works and how to implement them<br>
 * The main aim of this project is to make sure one understands the usecase of python scripts and how to create one<br>
-* And different scenarios you can be able to run them, that is either from a bash script or python script itself
+* How you can be able to run them, that is either from a bash script or python script itself

 ## Tools 🧰
 * Must have `git` installed